ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_assignments/pa4.md

 ## Collaboration
 Different assignments in this course have different collaboration policies.
-On this assignment, you **cannot** share code publicly on Piazza or with any other students in the course.
-If you need to share code, ask in a private Piazza post or in 1-on-1 hours.
-Still _do_ ask any public code questions about lecture code, quizzes that are past, or other conceptual questions, just no code from this PA.
+On this assignment, you can collaborate with anyone in the course, including sharing code.
+In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
+Note that using someone's work without giving credit to them is a violation of academic integrity.

+# Starter Code

 You can get the starter code at